tshrpl/tshrpl/README.md

 # About me
 hi 👋 My name is Tushar Paul
-I'm 18y old and I've a passion for programming and Computer Science
+My IQ is 20 and I've a passion for programming and Computer Science